LedgerHQ/lib-ledger-core/doc/improvements.md

 that refers to the coin.
 For instance, a `BitcoinLikeAccount` will become `bitcoin::Account`.
 We have to discuss to the usage of the `Like` word in class names.
 Should we keep that thing ?
 Or simply skip it ?

+## Constness

+To be extremely short, our codebase **lack of constness** both within generated codes and hand-written source codes.
+What is it a problem for ?
+First we problably miss a lot of compilation optimisation both in execution speed and executable size.
+Second the way our codebase express its intention isn't clear - why this getter is not marked as const ?
+An internal member will be modified if we call such a getter ?
+This is of course a really simple example but we can easily imagine a way more complex use case